therion23/sinhika/doc/homeassistant.md

     hass.states.set(inputEntity, inputState, inputAttributesObject)
 ```

+This is a quick and dirty hack that lets you copy the state from one sensor or entity to another.
+They are really only for cosmetics, however, it is quite handy that ones ALSA and Home Assistant volume sliders are in sync.

 Finally, you need some Automations. and these get a bit tricky if you are not too familiar with Home Assistant.
 You need to add three of them, replace "master" with "mpd" and "sba" in your copies: